DC-AC/poor-mans-dynamic-groups/README.md

 |---|---|
 | `User.Read.All` | Enumerate the tenant users to build the target set |
 | `GroupMember.ReadWrite.All` | Add and remove group members |

-> **Do not make the managed identity only an *owner* of the group.** Group
-> ownership gives no rights to enumerate the tenant users.
-Owner-implied write
-> access is also inconsistent for app-only callers.
-Grant the two application
-> permissions above.

 Entra ID has no portal UI to grant Graph app roles to a managed identity.
 Run the block below from a machine that has `Microsoft.Graph` installed.